ValuAdder Business Valuation Blog

 Most people are familiar with the public stock market.
 The players are buyers and sellers who are individuals, mutual funds, and financial institutions.
 Most trades of public company stock are so-called minority ownership transfers.
 In other words, they involve a small portion of a company’s stock pool.
 The public stock market is highly liquid, investments… Continue Reading

 If you are preparing a high quality business valuation, standard compliance is very useful indeed.
-Business appraisals are governed by a number of professional standards with one of the most detailed being the AICPA Statement on Standards for Valuation Services or SSVS No 1 for short.
-SSVS is a relatively new standard, at least when… Continue Reading
+Business appraisals follow a number of professional standards.
+One of the most detailed is the AICPA Statement on Standards for Valuation Services or SSVS No 1 for short.
+Understanding Valuation Standards: SSVS No 1 vs USPAP SSVS is a relatively… Continue Reading

 Valuation of goodwill often comes about in the context of business selling price allocation.
 In the past, business goodwill was one of the intangible assets recorded on the books when the company changed hands.
 This acquired asset was then amortized over time.
 The new rules of handling goodwill have been published in 2001 by the… Continue Reading